754 Medical Anthropology: Global Perspectives

-We will discuss topics such as the normal body, medicalization, social construction, subjectivity, and biopolitics; thus familiarizing students with scholarly and timely debates on how biotechnological developments have transformed individuals and communities and the way they experience life and health.
-In other words, we ask how experience is formed by institutional and scientific paradigms, and what epistemological and ethical issues arise from techno scientific developments.
-Introducing students to relevant theoretical framework as well as ethnographies, the module will underscore phenomenological perspectives as well as analyses of the political economy of health.
-Students will explore the moral implications of these ongoing cultural shifts, and will be asked to consider these debates as frameworks to engage with current affairs, pandemics, epidemic, conflicts, and global conditions pertaining to health, inequality, conflict, and justice.
-There is a strong cross-cultural and comparative approach in this module, manifest in our engagement with ethnographic and theoretical contributions from the so-called Global South.
+We will discuss topics such as medicalization, social construction, subjectivity, and biopolitics; in order to familiarize students with anthropological debates on how biotechnological developments have transformed individuals and communities and the way they experience life and health.
+By introducing students to medical anthropology’s theoretical framework and ethnographies, the module will underscore phenomenological perspectives as well as analyses of the political economy of health.
+We will also pay attention to the epistemological and ethical issues that arise from techno-scientific development and cultural shifts.
+Students will be asked to consider these debates to engage with current affairs, pandemics, epidemic, conflicts, and global conditions pertaining to health and justice.
+A strong cross-cultural and comparative approach informs this module, manifest in our engagement with ethnographic and theoretical contributions from the so-called Global South.

 Compulsory module for all students on:

 Guided option for students on:

 - MA Anthropology of Global Futures and Sustainability